Bienvenido Cedeño

-Bienvenido Cedeno (born January 1, 1969) is a pitcher who is most notable for being on Panama's roster for the 2006 World Baseball Classic.
-He made two appearances in that World Baseball Classic, allowing seven hits in 3 2/3 innings of work, posting a 4.91 ERA.
+Bienvenido Cedeno (born January 1, 1969) is a Panamanian former baseball pitcher.
+He was on Panama's roster for the 2006 World Baseball Classic.
+He made two appearances in that World Baseball Classic, allowing seven hits in 3 2/3 innings of work, and posted a 4.91 ERA.
 He also represented Panama in the 1997 Central American Games, when they won gold, and in the 2001 Bolivarian Games, when they won gold.

 He is right-handed, and 5'8" tall and 175 pounds.